ikhatrintp/TechSupport-Interview-QA/GeneralQuestionsAnswers.md

 ## 14. What is a Domain?
 A **Domain** is a logical grouping of network resources, including computers, servers, and user accounts, that share a common set of rules and policies.
 It enables centralized management and administration of these resources within a network.

-# IT Support Knowledge Base

-This repository contains a collection of frequently asked questions and answers, troubleshooting guides, and key IT concepts.
-The content here is designed to help IT support specialists, especially in managed service providers (MSPs), with common IT support issues.

----

-## FAQ and IT Concepts

 ### 15. What is Jump Box?
 A jump box is a secure access point used to manage and administer other systems within a network.